 It just keeps going.

 It’s April now.
 I know the next two months will fly by, which is why I am prepping now.
 Shot lists are being created.
 Gear is being checked.
 Batteries charged.
-Lists made and remade—and then made again, if I’m being honest.
+Other lists made and remade—and then made again, which is ok, if I’m being honest.

 I’m getting ready to head back to Sitka, north across the water, back to the hometown and a ton of nostalgia.
 The documentary film is still in flight and I’ll be filming more for The Flight of Raven / Voices Across the Water.